 So, is one better than the other?

 Not really!
-If both are an option and one has a lower premium than the other, enroll in the one with the best price since the coverage is the same.
+If both are an option and one has a lower premium, enroll in the one with the best price since the coverage is the same.

 Remember, the High Deductible F is not an option for new-to-Medicare beneficiaries.
 It might or might not be an option for you.
 Your eligibility date for Medicare will determine if you can enroll in the HDF.

-- Healthy and do not see the doctor often
+- Healthy and don’t see the doctor often

 - Have a nest egg to cover the deductible

-- Don’t see the value of paying more for their insurance premiums.
-Just in case they may need it
+- They don’t see the value of paying more for their insurance premiums.
+Just in case they may need it.

-- Like to enjoy fewer restrictions that come along with Original Medicare
+- Like enjoying fewer restrictions that come along with the Original Medicare health plan

 Guaranteed Issue Rights with High Deductible Plan F